-If the situation is not resolved at Step 3, the parties to the dispute may meet with the Pastor or, if one of the parties is the Pastor, with a mutually agreed-upon third party among the church lay leaders.
+If the situation is not resolved at Step 3, the parties to the dispute may meet with the Lead Pastor or, if one of the parties is the Lead Pastor, with a mutually agreed-upon third member of the Pastoral Team.
 This third party will listen to the two parties involved and, if appropriate, encourage them to proceed with further direct conversation with one another or, alternatively, he/she will mediate the dispute between the parties by facilitating their dialogue to explore their issues, interests, and options for resolving, managing or transforming the conflict.